Physically consistent gravitational waveform for capturing beyond general relativity effects in the compact object merger phase: Modified waveform

 The important quantity for ringdown modeling is the dimensionless Kerr parameter, $a_\mathrm{f}$, which is defined in Eq.~\eqref{a_f}. $a_\mathrm{f}$ determines not only the ringdown and damping frequencies, $f_\mathrm{RD}$ and $f_\mathrm{damp}$, via Eqs.~(\ref{formula_f_RD}-\ref{formula_f_damp}), but also the collocation frequencies, $f_\mathrm{a2}$ and $f_\mathrm{p2}$, and the continuity conditions.
 Regarding these facts, our strategy to create a physically consistent waveform is as follows: \begin{enumerate} \item Fixing $\hat{\gamma}_1$, construct $\tilde{h}_\mathrm{m}(f;\hat{\gamma}_1)$, then calculate $\bar{a}_\mathrm{f}$. \item Replacing $a_\mathrm{f}$ with $\bar{a}_\mathrm{f}$, modify the ringdown part of the signal. \item Construct an IMR waveform considering $\hat{P}_\mathrm{PCA}$ and the modified continuity conditions associated with the change of $a_\mathrm{f}$ to $\bar{a}_\mathrm{f}$. \end{enumerate} The first step is done, following Sec.~\ref{sec:dev_remnant}.
 As the second step, since $\bar{a}_\mathrm{f}$ modifies the ringdown and damping frequencies as $\bar{f}_\mathrm{RD}$ and $\bar{f}_\mathrm{damp}$, we modify phase as

 and amplitude as

+Figure~\ref{fig:gamma1 time domain} shows the physicallly consistent waveforms in the time domain associated with $\hat{\gamma}_1$ ($|\hat{\gamma}_1|\leq 0.5$).
+The left figure shows the IMR waveforms and the right shows the ringdown parts.
+Due to the backreaction inclusion associated with $\hat{\gamma}_1$, the ringdown and damping frequencies are changed.
 Figure~\ref{fig:deviations on freq} shows fractional deviations of the ringdown and damping frequencies associated with the variation of $\hat{\gamma}_1$, respectively.
 On the left-hand side of Eq.~\eqref{bar_phi_MR}, we emphasize the implicit dependence of $\hat{\gamma}_1$.
 For the third step, we consider changes in the collocation frequencies and the connection conditions.
 The collocation frequencies between the intermediate and merger-ringdown parts, $f_\mathrm{a2}$ and $f_\mathrm{p2}$, are modified to

 Moreover, phase for the intermediate is changed to

 where $\{ \beta_{0},\beta_{1}, \alpha_{0}, \alpha_{1} \}$ are determined by modified connection conditions, which are given as

 where $\Delta \bar{C}_{3,4}$ are obtained by replacing $f_\mathrm{p2}$ in Eq.~(\ref{dC3}) and (\ref{dC4}) with $\bar{f}_\mathrm{p2}$.
 Since we keep the inspiral part the same as GR, these changes affect only $\Delta \bar{\alpha}_{0.1}$.
 Similarly, for amplitude, $\bar{A}_{\mathrm{int}\_\mathrm{m}}(f;\hat{\gamma}_1)$ becomes